Film selection

 Please note that only theatre 2 is wheelchair accessible.
-Screenings are scheduled there on Friday 13 and Saturday 14 June.

 Films in competition